March 9, 2014 - #4408 "The Power of Positive Living"

-Music and the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
+Music & the Spoken Word broadcast with the Mormon Tabernacle Choir and Orchestra at Temple Square.
 March 9, 2014 Broadcast Number 4408

 “When in Our Music God Is Glorified”1